crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 However, if the maximum value of a product exceeds 256 bits, then this method won't be effective.
 This happens, for instance, when working with int192.
 The product `type(int192).min * type(int192).min` requires 192 + 192 = 384 bits to be stored, which exceeds the maximum of 256 bits.
-Overflow occurs in 256 bits, resulting in a `0`, and it won't be logical to check if the result fits into 192 bits.
+Overflow occurs in 256 bits, which loses information, and it won't be logical to check if the result fits into 192 bits.
 In this scenario, we can depend on the previous checks and, for example, attempt to reconstruct one of the multiplicands.

 ```solidity